fuse-box/fuse-box/docs/quantum.md

 ### Solution

-Now as we indentified the problem, we can now solve it by mapping files to numbers.
+Now as we identified the problem, we can now solve it by mapping files to numbers.

 Let's imagine the following:
 ```